 - 3/4 cup coconut sugar

 - 1/2 cup almond flour

-- In a heat-proof bowl or glass measuring cup, combine chocolate chips and olive oil, and set over a pot of boiling water to create a double boiler.
-Stir continuously throughout to prevent the chocolate from burning.
+- In a heat-proof bowl or glass measuring cup, combine the chocolate chips and olive oil, and set over a pot of boiling water to create a double boiler.
+Stir the mixture continuously throughout to prevent the chocolate from burning.
 Once completely melted, add in the maple syrup and set aside.

-- In a large bowl, add the coconut sugar and eggs, and beat with a hand mixer on high speed for 3 minutes.
+- In a large bowl, add the coconut sugar and eggs, and beat together with a hand mixer on high speed for three minutes.
 The mixture should be airy and well combined.
 Add in the chocolate mixture and beat again until fully incorporated.

-- Pour into the prepared baking tin and bake for 28-30 minutes or until a knife inserted in the middle comes out clean.
-Leave to cool slightly before removing from pan.
+- Pour the batter into the prepared baking tin and bake for 28-30 minutes, or until a knife that is inserted in the middle of the brownie loaf comes out clean.
+Leave the brownies to cool slightly before removing from pan.
 They will firm up as they cool.
 Serve with vegan ice cream or coconut whipped cream.

 Have you made healthy brownies before?
 What healthy ingredient did you sub in?
 Share below.